ShalluP/PlandayCodeExecution/README.md

 # PlandayCodeExecution
-This is plain script without parameterization and framework
+This is plain script with parameterization and framework